How It Works: Why Non-Metals Share Electrons

 The solution that nature finds is elegant: both atoms contribute electrons to a region of space between them.
 This shared region, containing the bonding electrons, is simultaneously attracted to BOTH nuclei.
 The shared pair experiences attraction from two positive nuclei instead of one — this bilateral attraction is what holds the atoms together.

 The more electron pairs shared, the stronger the bond.
-A double bond (two shared pairs) has two pairs of electrons attracted by two nuclei, creating a stronger, shorter bond than a single bond.
-A triple bond is stronger still.
-This explains why N₂ (with a triple bond) is so stable and chemically unreactive — 945 kJ/mol of energy is needed to break it, compared to just 412 kJ/mol for a C-H single bond.
+A double bond means two pairs of electrons are being shared simultaneously between the same two atoms, creating a stronger, shorter bond than a single bond.
+A triple bond (three shared pairs) is stronger still.
+This explains why N₂ is so stable and chemically unreactive — a very large amount of energy is needed to break it.

 Crucially, because neither atom loses or gains electrons, both remain electrically neutral.
 No ions are formed.
 This is why covalent compounds do not conduct electricity — there are no charged particles to carry current.